LarsKumbier/iTunes-U-PHP-Authentication/README.md

 (5) License and Credits
 =======================
-This library was originally written by Aaron Axelsen (axelsena@uww.edu) and extended by me, Lars Scheithauer (lars.scheithauer@fh-heidelberg.de).
+This library was originally written by Aaron Axelsen (axelsena@uww.edu) and extended by me, Lars Kumbier (lars@kumbier.it).
 As I was unable to get a reply from Aaron on my request for merging my changes, I took the liberty of forking it on github.

 The original package does not contain any licensing information, so I consider it to be public domain.
 However, please give credit, where credit is due.